 If you find yourself in a position where you must evacuate immediately, it is important to know what to do, and in the right order, if you expect to have any hope of successfully getting out of the storm’s path.

-For starters, make sure your family is all accounted for, then identify a place you can go that is out of the danger path of the storm of flood.
+For starters, make sure your family is all accounted for, then identify a place you can go that is out of the dangerous path of the storm or flood.
 Contact an out of state friend or relative to let them know where you are going, and contact them again when you get there.

 Pack a bag for each family member filled with enough clothes, provisions, money, etc to support a stay of several days away from home.
 Make sure your vehicle’s tank is filled before attempting to evacuate.
 Evacuation routes may be crowded and you don’t want to run out of gas in the process.

 If you have time, secure the home, elevating all valuable items to an upper floor to keep them out of range of the flood waters, and then locking the door behind you when you leave.
 It may sound like a small thing, but thieves and looters won’t waste much time trying to get into a locked home or business, especially when there are usually so many left unlocked because the owners left in such a hurry.